 During your session, the tree will grow on the screen of your phone.
 If you will lose your cool before the scheduled session runs out and use your phone, your beautiful green tree will die.
 Needless to say, this app keeps thousands of white-collar professionals motivated to stay strong and keep on going!

-Also, productivity strategies are similar to dieting.
+Also, productivity strategies resemble dieting.
 There is no one-fits-all approach.
 You will need to test multiple strategies and productivity schemes to find the one optimal for you.

 6. Manage Social Media Responsibly.